 Laboratory Tests and Checkups

-Laboratory tests and checkups are shareable as part of an eligible need when prescribed by a licensed medical provider.
+Laboratory tests and checkups are shareable as part of an eligible medical need request when prescribed by a licensed medical provider.

 Long-Term Care and Skilled Nursing

 Long-term care and skilled nursing are shareable when prescribed by a licensed medical provider for recovery from a shareable injury or illness.
-Sharing for these services is limited to 90 days per medical need.
+Sharing for these services is limited to 90 days per medical need request.

-Medical equipment, including durable medical equipment (DME), is shareable if it is prescribed by a licensed medical provider and if it is related to a shareable need.
+Medical equipment, including durable medical equipment (DME), is shareable if it is prescribed by a licensed medical provider and if it is related to a shareable need request.

 Naturopathic care may be shareable pending written approval from Zion Health.
 Any expenses incurred prior to receiving written approval are not shareable.

-Routine care for a newborn without complications is included with an eligible maternity need.
+Routine care for a newborn without complications is included with an eligible maternity need request.

 Expenses related to nutritionist services are not shareable unless prescribed by a licensed medical provider.
 Zion Health must provide approval for nutritionist services prior to sharing.

-Occupational therapy is shareable for inpatient treatment and up to 35 outpatient sessions per need, up to $7,500.
+Occupational therapy is shareable for inpatient treatment and up to 35 outpatient sessions per medical need request, up to $7,500.

 Organ transplants are shareable; however, they are subject to limitations for conditions existing prior to membership.

-Physical therapy is shareable for inpatient treatment and up to 35 outpatient sessions per need, up to $7,500.
+Physical therapy is shareable for inpatient treatment and up to 35 outpatient sessions per medical need request, up to $7,500.

-Prescriptions filled at a pharmacy will be considered for sharing under the following conditions prior approval is given by Zion Health, the prescription is related to the treatment of a shareable need, and prescription costs accumulate to $500 monthly.
+Prescriptions filled at a pharmacy will be considered for sharing under the following conditions prior approval is given by Zion Health, the prescription is related to the treatment of a shareable medical need request, and prescription costs exceed $500 monthly.
 Sharing for these prescriptions is limited to 12 months.

 Other prescription costs are generally not shareable.
 Members can receive prescription discounts through the Rx Share program.
 Many generic medications are available to members with Rx Share for $5 or $15 per month.